Wynne-Tran/Wynne-Tran/README.md

  # 🤓 Me
  👋 Hi, I’m Wynne

- I am a skilled software developer with a strong background in mobile application development.
-My expertise lies in building robust and user-friendly mobile apps using various technologies.
-I have extensive experience in Java and Kotlin for Android development, as well as Swift and Objective-C for iOS development.
-Additionally, I am proficient in React Native, which allows me to create cross-platform applications efficiently.
-With a passion for delivering high-quality solutions, I continuously stay updated with the latest industry trends and best practices.
-I am committed to creating innovative and impactful mobile experiences that meet the needs of users and drive business success.
+The majority of my work involves the development of robust and user-friendly mobile apps using Java, Kotlin, Swift, Objective-C, and React Native.
+My passion is creating innovative and impactful mobile experiences that meet customer needs and drive business growth.

  # :hammer_and_wrench: Languages and Tools :